kitchenshelf/serverless-rspack/README.md

   - @kitchenshelf/serverless-rspack
 ```

-## Configuration
+## Plugin Options

-By default, no configuration is required, but you can override the reasonable defaults via the `custom.rspack` section in the `serverless.yml` file.
+By default, no plugin options is required, but you can override the reasonable defaults via the `custom.rspack` section in the `serverless.yml` file.

 ```yml
 custom: